r2u-io/documentation/docs/customizer-3D.md

   console.log('customization selected', productCustomization)
 R2U.customizer.create({ element, onConfirm })
 ```
 The `resultContainer` element (optional) is created after the user clicks the "Confirm" button in the Customizer screen.
-It returns an HTML element that receives the 3D viewer with product customization.
+It returns an HTML element that renders the 3D customization result.